LibertyEngineeringMovement/CommonNET/README.md

 * Common.XMLTools - Shortcut for getting nodes from an XPath being applied to current node.
 I may make a version of this for jSON later.
 * Common.Image.Tools - Encodes bitmaps into base 64 strings so that you can embed them into your CSS and HTML.
 * JsonNetResult - for those of use who like the JSon.NET library better than the MS library.
+* NoCache - An Attribute that can be added to an MVC function that tells IIS do not cache.
 * More to come